Changing your name on your student record

 • Your Permanent Resident Card

-Changes to citizenship status can impact a student's iMED health coverage.
+Changes to your citizenship status may also impact your iMED health coverage.
 Please contact International Student Advising if you have questions related to your health insurance.

 Indigenous self-identification